Map meaningful places in your community

 First, you want to understand the distribution of the data.
 Are your points spread across the map, or are there a lot of points stacked on top of each other?
 To answer this question, you'll use heat map symbology.
 A heat map uses colors to show where there's a lot of data.

-3. On the Data ribbon, click Open in Map Viewer.
+3. Above the map, click Open in Map Viewer.

 Open in Map Viewer button